kana-desu/KanasBodyFramework/readme.md

 ## Installation

-Extract the contents of the zip file into your game directory, where `MonsterHunterWilds.exe` is located.
+Extract the contents of the zip file into your game directory where `MonsterHunterWilds.exe` is located, or drop the zip into a mod manager of your choosing.

 ## Building & Running